imrafaelmerino/java-fun/docs/README.md

 3. **Creating an Empty Object**: You can start with an empty JSON object (or from an existing one) and then use the API to insert values.
 This approach allows for dynamic construction of JSON.

-Now, let's delve into creating JSON objects and arrays with **json-values**:
+Now, let's delve into creating JSON objects and arrays with json-values:

 ### <a name="creatingjsonobj"><a/>Creating JsObj: JSON objects